ivanegam/PongWithMe/Project 6 Update.md

 ![Class diagram](CSCI5448_Proj6_ClassDiagram.drawio.svg)

 ### Plan for next iteration<br/>
-For the final deliverable, we plan to have the collision detection implemented and real game scores reflected in the leaderboard.
-We want to allow for an increasing game difficulty.
-We would like to make the overall UI more aesthetically pleasing.
+For the final deliverable, we plan to have the collision detection between the paddle and the ball implemented and real game scores reflected in the leaderboard.
+The game should be able to store each score in a new line delimited text file, and the leaderboard will grab those scores from that text file.
+We also want to allow for an increasing game difficulty so the game becomes more challenging as time goes on.
+After achieving these items, our game should be completete per our intention from Project 5.
+From there, we can work on styling the application and any stretch goals that we have.

-As a stretch goal, we would like to make the game work despite the window size.
-Another stretch goal would include the functionality for a custom player name.
+So far we have a couple of stretch goals: The first stretch goal is that we would like to make the game work despite the window size.
+The second stretch goal would be to include the functionality for a custom player name.